-"Scope Creep" is the most prevalent cause of Web project failures.
-Scope creep is the gradual process by which previously unplanned "features" are added, major changes in content or site structure during site construction are made, and more content or interactive functionality than the Stakeholders originally agreed to the scope of project.
+"Scope Creep" is the most prevalent cause of project failures.
+Scope creep is the gradual process by which previously unplanned "features" are added, major changes in content or structure during course or website construction are made, and more content or interactive functionality than the Stakeholders originally agreed to the scope of project.

 Depending on where we are in the development process, some additional features or unplanned work may occur while the project is underway, as long as everyone is realistic about the impact of potential changes on the budget and schedule of the project.